 Roots, with their multi-use properties and ability to store well, play a key role in traditional diets and medicine.
 After fishing season, Natives often begin root gathering.
 Horsetail, more recently considered to be somewhat of a nuisance in urban Oregon backyards, holds treasure beneath the ground.
 Traditionally, the roots were cooked and eaten in seal oil, or utilized in basketry.
 Biscuitroot, found in Eastern Oregon, would be gathered, mashed, then shaped into biscuits and dried by the sun.
 Bitterroot, devil’s club (whose roots were used for soothing rheumatism) and western cedar are just some of the traditional (and often still used) roots found in Oregon.

 Camas is one of the more important roots in terms of trade and nutrition.
 The bulbs, slowly cooked in pits, would be dried and baked to be stored away for later use or trade, as medicine or sweeteners.
 The stalks were used for mattresses.
 While not nearly as abundant nowadays, camas bulbs are still gathered and eaten.
 Those new to gathering the plant should be aware of the Death camas, which are easily confused with the standard variety and are, perhaps unsurprisingly given the name, toxic.
-Oregon is quite literally rooted with appetizing morsels, some satisfying but also a few potentially harmful, so it isn’t in your best interest to forage without an experienced guide or practiced botanical and taxonomical knowledge.
+Oregon is quite literally rooted with appetizing morsels, some satisfying but also a few potentially harmful, so it is in your best interest to forage with an experienced guide or practiced botanical and taxonomical knowledge.

 Try This: The significance of roots, as well as their edible functions, is part of the cultural backbone for many tribes, with knowledge holders often passing traditional plant expertise to each other through oral histories, storytelling and participatory events.
 Each year the Umatilla Tribe hosts a feast appropriately called Root Feast, in which Tribal members celebrate the culture, the knowledge and, of course, their roots.